meta-flutter/workspace-automation/README.md

 This script reads a configuration folder of JSON files, or a single JSON configuration file and sets up a Flutter Workspace.

+### create_aot.py

+create AOT is used to create libapp.so for use on a device.

+Example use:

+    ./create_aot --path <path that holds a pubspec.yaml>

+Expects to be run from an active FLUTTER_WORKSPACE.
+Meaning you need to source you environment first.

+### create_recipes.py

+creates a Yocto recipe for every pubspec.yaml found in a path folder.
+It will recursively iterate all subfolders.

+Example use:

+    ./create_recipes.py --path app/packages/ --license LICENSE --license_type BSD3-Clause --author "Google" --out ./tmp

+#### Environmental variables used by script:

+* GEN_SNAPSHOT - (Required) Set GEN_SNAPSHOT to location of executable gen_snapshot

+* PUB_CACHE - Set using `source ./setup_env.sh`

+* FLUTTER_WORKSPACE - Set using `source ./setup_env.sh`

+* FLUTTER_BUILD_ARGS - Defaults to 'bundle'

+* LOCAL_ENGINE_HOST - Defaults to f'{flutter_sdk}/bin/cache/artifacts/engine/common'

+* APP_GEN_SNAPSHOT_FLAGS

+* APP_GEN_SNAPSHOT_AOT_FILENAME - Defaults to 'libapp.so.{runtime_mode}'

+* FLUTTER_PREBUILD_CMD

+### roll_meta_flutter.py

+Updates all Flutter App recipes in meta-flutter using json as data source.
+The default data source is configs/flutter-apps.json

+Example use

+    ./roll_meta_flutter.py --path `pwd`/tmp

+Default pubspec.yaml filter tokens

+    _android/pubspec.yaml
+    _ios/pubspec.yaml
+    _linux/pubspec.yaml
+    _macos/pubspec.yaml
+    _platform_interface/pubspec.yaml
+    _web/pubspec.yaml
+    _windows/pubspec.yaml

+Default recipe filename filter tokens

+    -apple_
+    -avfoundation_
+    -darwin_
+    -linux_
+    -web_

+_Note: Exclude filters are added to json as "exclude" string array.
+The value to populate exclude filter is the `FLUTTER_APPLICATION_PATH` value.
+An empty string is valid._

 ### flutter_workspace.py

 flutter_workspace.py does the following tasks automatically for you